 In this cooking video, I show you how to chop a jalapeño pepper.
-As I’ve said before, knife skills are a very important part of cooking.
+As I’ve said before, knife skills are a very important part of cooking, and working on those, will make you a better faster and safer cook.
 As a cook, you can easily spend half (or more) of your time on prep work, so getting fast is important.
 Wouldn’t we all rather be eating than chopping?

 - Know your heat.
 Generally smaller and brighter peppers are hotter, but there’s no substitute for actually tasting a tiny piece before you add it to your dish.

 - You need to decide if you want the seeds or not.
 The seeds, and inner membranes or ribs, often hold the most heat, so removing the seeds can be a way to adjust the heat level.
 I also think removing the seeds can give a more “refined” look.

 - Be careful what you touch with your hands.
 Unless you use gloves, the capsaicin, which is what makes a pepper hot, will get on your hands.
 If you touch your eyes after chopping a hot pepper, or some other sensitive area, the capsaicin will transfer to your skin, and give you an…uncomfortable burning